Apache Cassandra Overview (Features, Pros, and Cons)

 Apache Cassandra has proven itself as a powerful, distributed NoSQL database in big data.
 With its flexible data model, massive scalability, and reliable availability, it is the go-to choice for companies and individuals to store their valuable data.

 Our goal with this blog post was to provide complete information about Apache Cassandra with its workflow, features, and pros and cons so that users could make informed decisions about using this technology.
-In addition, this knowledge will aid in your understanding of this great software.

 Reference